vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 java -jar target/*.jar
 ```

-Note, that you need to start Keycloak first, since our app will try to fetch configuration from Keycloak on startup.
+Note, that you need to start Keycloak first, since our app fetches the configuration from Keycloak on startup.

 ### Running the app in the IDE